isadorasophia/your-very-own-ringtone/README.md

 1. Create a json configuration file.
 Check [settings.json](src/YourVeryOwnRingtone/themes/lofi/settings.json) for an example.
 2. Open Visual Studio and go to _Tools > Options > Your very own ringtone!_.
-3. Add your path to "Configuration file".
+3. Add the file with its complete path to "Configuration file".

 ✨ **Features**
 - Play different sounds for the same command \